Rosalía: Influences

 Rosalía has cited Camarón de la Isla, James Blake and Björk as her major musical influences.
 In 2019 she told MTV "when I was 13 years old I started listening to him [Camarón de la Isla] by chance.
 This genre, flamenco, was what my high-school friends listened to and so did I. When I discovered him I was like 'oh my God!'
 I didn't think anyone was capable to sing with such a voice; it would go right through me so heartily.
 He was my introduction to flamenco.
 Thanks to him I discovered this vast universe within this music style which is almost endless and very exciting."
 Another flamenco influence of Rosalía is La Niña de los Peines.
-She states that despite not enjoying her recordings at first, she ended up appreciating her melodies and realized that she was a true pioneer since, at the time she became popular, most flamenco singers were men.
+She states that despite not enjoying her recordings at first, she ended up appreciating her melodies and realized that she was a true pioneer since most flamenco singers were men at the time she became popular.
 She said: "flamenco is a masculine art form by tradition and there she was, with all her creativity as a woman.
 She became a professional at the time when it was very unusual".

 About Björk, Rosalía told Pitchfork that she "thanks God for Björk's existence" and for "paving the way for female producers".
-When she was asked about the impact James Blake had on her, she said: "I started listening to him when I was at university.
+When asked about James Blake's impact on her, she said: "I started listening to him when I was at university.
 His music has left a mark on me; not only the bold character of his production but also its minimalism and free structures.
 When I listen to him, I can feel that he allows himself a lot of freedom.
 I personally think that he doesn't do music to please nobody but only for himself."
 Rosalía collaborated with Blake on his song "Barefoot in the Park", which was released as the fourth single of his 2019 album Assume Form.
-She has also cited Aventura, Beyoncé, Frank Ocean, Héctor Lavoe, Kate Bush, Kanye West, Rihanna, Lil' Kim, Lole y Manuel, M.I.A., Shakira, Tego Calderón, Pharrell Williams and Lauryn Hill as direct musical inspirations.
+She has also cited Aventura, Beyoncé, Frank Ocean, Héctor Lavoe, Kate Bush, Nina Simone, Queen, Supertramp, Bob Dylan, Bob Marley, Janis Joplin, Kanye West, Rihanna, Lil' Kim, Lole y Manuel, M.I.A., Shakira, Tego Calderón, David Bowie, Pharrell Williams and Lauryn Hill as direct musical inspirations.

 The biggest fashion influence of Rosalía is Lola Flores.
 In an interview with Billboard she stated: "I love her.
 I love the attitude and the strength she had".
 She also mentioned Carmen Amaya; "she used to wear masculine clothes in a moment that any woman was dancing in typically-man clothing".
 Rosalía has become a regular fashion show attendee, expressing her love for Palomo Spain, Dion Lee, Martin Margiela, Dapper Dan, Pepa Salazar, Matthew Williams, Alexander Wang, Burberry, Dominnico, Dior and Versace among others.
-She has attended the Met Gala twice, dressed in Rick Owens and Givenchy.
+She has attended the Met Gala thrice, dressed in Rick Owens, Givenchy and Dior.

 Impact

+Rosalía has been mentioned as an influence by a number of artists including Christina Aguilera, Tate McRae, Camila Cabello, Lauren Jauregui, Marina Satti, Judeline, Julieta, Ralphie Choo, and Maria Hein.